-Funding - The COVID-19 pandemic has added a new layer of uncertainty for sales tax revenues.
-While an allowance for economic uncertainties provides some financial security, additional revenue fluctuations will need to be carefully monitored.
-In addition, state and federal priorities continue to shift, which reduce future external funding opportunities for the M2 freeway program.
-Current external funding commitments are assumed in the M2 cash flow for the 2020 Next 10 Plan, but prospects of future revenues for highway projects is low.
+Funding - While the 2021 sales tax revenue forecast of \$13.2 billion is good news, it is still \$200 million less than the pre-pandemic 2019 sales tax revenue forecast.
+Coupled with the high inflationary cost environment forecasted for 2022 through 2024, a significant amount of risk remains as increases in expenses could net out the forecasted increase in revenues.
+In addition, state and federal transportation policies continue to shift, which could reduce access to future external funding opportunities for the M2 Freeway Program.
+Current external funding commitments are assumed in the M2 cash flow for the 2021 Next 10 Plan, but prospects of future revenues for highway projects are low.
 This is because current state policies favor projects that reduce automobile travel.
 These policies are more suited to the advancement of transit projects where OCTA has more flexibility in defining the scale the scope of the projects.
-However, new state policies are not well suited for conventional freeway projects.
+However, external funding for transit capital projects are contingent on defined project scopes.
+Future updates of the Next 10 Plan may include these projects and are dependent on progress of project development activities.

-Regulatory Risks - Current state planning and project approval policies place great emphasis on reducing travel by automobile and encourage project alternatives that promote short trips where possible, travel by transit, bicycling or walking, and use of zero-emission vehicles.
+Regulatory Risks - Current state planning and project approval policies place great emphasis on reducing travel by automobile and encourage project alternatives that promote short trips where possible, such as travel by transit, bicycling or walking, and use of zero-emission vehicles.
 These requirements will affect the project environmental review process.
-The majority of M2 freeway projects, where this risk would manifest itself, have obtained the necessary approvals, but if the approvals require a review or revision, these new requirements could impact delivery.
+The majority of M2 freeway projects, where this risk could manifest itself, have obtained the necessary approvals, but if the approvals require a review or revision, these new requirements could impact delivery.

-In order to be successful, OCTA needs to be aware and prepared to manage risks in several areas.
 A summary table of the risks, explanations, and suggested management actions are identified on the following pages and are tracked and reported in the M2 Quarterly Progress Reports presented to the Board, following each fiscal year quarter.